 You've looked over your options, winnowed them down to a few choices, and made sure that they all fit within your overall financial plan.
 Now it's time to apply for the right travel rewards credit card.
 Here are some options currently available with some great introductory offers.

-Delta SkyMiles® Gold American Express Card: Earn 70,000 bonus miles after you spend $2,000 in purchases on your new card in your first 3 months.
-This offer expires 4/8/2021.
-The card earns 2 miles per dollar on Delta purchases, at restaurants worldwide including takeout and delivery and at U.S. supermarkets, then 1 mile per dollar on other eligible purchases.
+Delta SkyMiles® Gold American Express Card: For a limited time, earn 70,000 bonus miles after you spend $2,000 in purchases on your new card in your first 3 months and a $200 statement credit after you make a Delta purchase with your new Card within your first 3 months.
+Offer expires 7/28/2021.
+The card earns 2 miles per dollar on Delta purchases, at restaurants including takeout and delivery and at U.S. supermarkets, then 1 mile per dollar on other eligible purchases.
 Its $99 annual fee is waived the first year.

 Ready for Takeoff